academy-jan-2022/academy-final-boy/HELP.md

 # Read Me First

 The following was discovered as part of building this project:

-* The original package name 'codurance.academy-final-boy.backend' is invalid and this project uses 'codurance.academyfinalboy.backend' instead.
+* The original package name 'codurance.academy-final-boy.backend' is invalid and this project uses ' codurance.academyfinalboy.backend' instead.

 # Getting Started

 ### Reference Documentation

 For further reference, please consider the following sections:

 * [Official Gradle documentation](https://docs.gradle.org)